jxxcarlson/simple-parser/README.md

   whether the stack is empty.
 Then increment `state.tokenIndex`, call `reduceStack` and then re-enter the loop.

-Below we describe
+Below we describe the tokenizer, the parser, and error recovery.

-- tokenizer
-- parser
-- error recovery

 Very briefly, error recovery works by pattern matching on the reversed stack.
 The push or commit strategy guarantees that the stack begins with a left bracket token.
 Then we proceed as follows:

 - If the reversed stack begins with two left brackets, push an error message onto `stack.committed`, set `state.tokenIndex` to the token index of the second